-National 4-H Supply Service - a service of National 4-H Council that supplies 4-H clubs and members with 4-H T-shirts, backpacks, cups, notepads, jewelry, and other 4-H items.
-Items may be purchased from the 4-H Supply Catalog, which is available from the County 4-H Office.
+National 4-H Shop - a service of National 4-H Council that supplies 4-H clubs and members with 4-H T-shirts, backpacks, cups, notepads, jewelry, and other 4-H items.
+Items may be purchased from Shop 4-H, which is available online.